erroronline1/caro/readme.md

 			"amount": Integer > 0

 		"apply": "filter_by_comparison_file",
-		"comment": Description, will be displayed
+		"comment": description, will be displayed
-		"keep": Boolean if matches are kept or omitted "compare": Keep or discard explicit excemptions as stated in excemption file, based on same identifier "filesetting": Same structure as base. if source == "SELF" the origin file will be processed "filter": Same structure as base
+		"keep": boolean if matches are kept or omitted, not set or null to only transfer matching "compare": keep or discard explicit excemptions as stated in excemption file, based on same identifier "filesetting": same structure as base. if source == "SELF" the origin file will be processed "filter": same structure as base
-			"modify": Same structure as base
+			"modify": same structure as base
 			"match":
-				"all": Dict with one or multiple "ORIGININDEX": "COMPAREFILEINDEX", kept if all match "any": Dict with one or multiple "ORIGININDEX": "COMPAREFILEINDEX", kept if at least one matches "transfer": Add a new column with comparison value
+				"all": dict with one or multiple "ORIGINCOLUMN": "COMPAREFILECOLUMN", kept if all match "any": dict with one or multiple "ORIGINCOLUMN": "COMPAREFILECOLUMN", kept if at least one matches "transfer": add a new column with comparison value of all kept matching rows or first match of any

 		"apply": "filter_by_monthinterval",
 		"comment": Description, will be displayed